CourseraGit70/urban-enigma/README.md

 ------------

 To run:
-Execute docker_server.sh
+Execute docker_server.sh.
-Execute docker client setup
+Execute docker client setup.
 You will need to manually update the container names (for now) and manually transfer the server key.